By MARILYN SHAPIRO

 The small states are the most problematic.
 As noted above, a license plate from Delaware is a coveted prize, as is West Virginia and New Hampshire.
 And Rhode Island?
 Legend says that Rhode Islanders consider any drive that takes more than 20 minutes a road trip.
 The probability of a “Little Rhody” driving all the way to Colorado or Utah is slim.
 They usually are the last plates we find—if they are found at all.

 Many of the plates have been spotted while we are on the road, usually with Larry—the designated driver— behind the wheel.
 Example: “Wait!
 Is that Maine in front of us?”
 Larry shouts.
 He then speeds up the car and gets closer to targeted car to confirm.
 “Yes!
 We got Maine!”
-We are lucky we haven’t yet “got” a ticket for speeding or tailgating in the process.
+We are lucky we haven’t yet “got” a ticket for speeding or tailgating in the process, anyone would think Larry needs to visit a California dmv traffic school!

 And speaking of dangerous situations: Larry views every parking lot as a plethora of potential picks.
 He often takes circuitous routes through rows and rows of cars in search of an elusive New Jersey or West Virginia.
 I live in fear that my “Plate Patroller” will be so preoccupied in his hunt that he will get hit by a car backing out of a space.